 Most patients are able to return to full activity within 4-6 weeks compared with 8-12 weeks for open partial nephrectomy.

-For patients with small, incidentally detected tumors on CT or MRI, prognosis remains excellent as most are cured with surgery alone.
+A. For patients with small, incidentally detected tumors on CT or MRI, prognosis remains excellent as most are cured with surgery alone.
 Rarely, patients are found to have large, invasive cancers that may require adjuvant treatment with medical therapies such as interleukin-2, interferon-alpha, or tyrosine kinase inhibitors.
-These would be administrated under advisement of a medical oncologist.
-Currently there is no utility for radiation or chemotherapy.
+These would be administrated under advisement of a medical oncologists and Radiation Oncologist Currently there is no utility for radiation Therapy or chemotherapy.